 Surprisingly, the answer is “not always”.
 The people at the Australian Red Cross Blood Service in Cairns tell me there’s a part of our blood called plasma.
 When you separate plasma from blood, what you get is definitely not red.
 It’s the colour of one of those passion-fruit fizzy drinks.
 Yellow.
 Some prefer to say it’s the colour of a very fine pale ale.

 One in three of us will need a blood product at some stage of our lives, but only one in 30 is a blood donor.
 Most donated blood goes to people with cancer and blood diseases.
 Plasma can make 17 different products that help wound healing and clotting.
 And you can donate platelets, which help people on chemotherapy or who have leukaemia.

-Blood donations do slow down during the Xmas holidays, but the demand for blood products doesn’t drop – it’s often higher during the holiday season.
-The Cairns Blood Donor Centre has done pretty well over Xmas, meeting its whole blood targets most weeks.
+Blood donations do slow down during Xmas holidays, but the demand for blood products doesn’t drop – it’s often higher during the holiday season.
+The Cairns Blood Donor Centre has done pretty well over Xmas, meeting its whole blood targets.
 But they need more plasma donors.
 Right now!

-Click on the audio player to hear SANDY HOLMES explain the different types of blood donation, and the many life-saving uses your blood could have here in FNQ.
+Listen to Sandy Holmes explain the different types of blood donation, and the many life-saving uses your blood could have here in FNQ.

 If you want to donate blood call 131495 or go to www.donateblood.com.au

 The Cairns Donor Centre is on Sheridan St North Cairns, part of the new Queensland Health facility.
-Best to contact them first, but if you want to just turn up, Thursdays and Fridays are best.
+Good to contact them first, but if you want to just turn up, Thursdays and Fridays are best.
 And the Friday after Australia Day would be a good choice for an appointment.
-There’s a sort of long weekend there, but the Donor Centre will be open on the Friday.
+There’s a sort of long-weekend there, but the Donor Centre will be open on the Friday.